hiheyhello3/hiheyhello3.github.io/index.md

 - Probability in the Engineering and Informational Sciences.

 ## Selected Awards
-- Research Excellence Award, Department of Statistics and Actuarail Science, University of Hong Kong.
+- Research Excellence Award, Department of Statistics and Actuarial Science, University of Hong Kong.
 - Postgraduate Scholarship, University of Hong Kong, 2018-2022.
 - Excellent Graduate Students in Chongqing City, 2018.
 - National Scholarship for Graduate students, Ministry of Education of PRC, 2016.